 To provide algebra readiness intervention services required by § 22.1-253.13:1, school divisions may employ mathematics teacher specialists to provide the required algebra readiness intervention services.
 School divisions using the Standards of Learning Algebra Readiness Initiative funding in this manner shall only employ instructional personnel licensed by the Board of Education.

-F. In addition to the positions supported by basic aid and those in support of regular school year programs of prevention, intervention, and remediation, state funding, pursuant to the appropriation act, shall be provided to support
+F. In addition to the positions supported by basic aid and those in support of regular school year programs of prevention, intervention, and remediation, state funding, pursuant to the appropriation act, shall be provided to support divisionwide ratios of English learner students in average daily membership to full-time equivalent teaching positions in addition to those required by subsection C, as follows:

+1. for each English language learner identified as proficiency level one, one position per 25 students;

+2. for each English language learner identified as proficiency level two, one position per 30 students;

+3. for each English language learner identified as proficiency level three, one position per 40 students; and

+4. for all other English language learner students, one position per 58 students.

-17 full time equivalent instructional positions for each 1,000 students identified as having limited Engligh proficiency, which positions may include dual language teachers who provide instruction in English and in a second language.
+Teaching positions filled using these funds may include dual language teachers who provide instruction in English and in a second language.

 To provide flexibility in the instruction of English language learners who have limited English proficiency and who are at risk of not meeting state accountability standards, school divisions may use state and local funds from the Standards of Quality Prevention, Intervention, and Remediation account to employ additional English language learner teachers or dual language teachers to provide instruction to identified limited English proficiency students.
 Using these funds in this manner is intended to supplement the instructional services provided in this section.
 School divisions using the SOQ Prevention, Intervention, and Remediation funds in this manner shall employ only instructional personnel licensed by the Board of Education.

-G. In addition to the full-time equivalent positions required elsewhere in this section, each local school board shall employ the following reading specialists in elementary schools, one full-time in each elementary school at the discretion of the local school board.
-One reading specialist employed by each local school board that employs a reading specialist shall have training in the
+G. In addition to the full-time equivalent positions required elsewhere in this section, each local school board shall employ reading specialists.
+The number of reading specialists required shall be based upon providing two and one half hours of instruction at a ratio of one reading specialist per five students requiring reading specialist services.
+The number of students requiring reading specialist services shall be determined by multiplying (i) the percent of students that failed the third grade reading Standards of Learning assessment the prior year by (ii) the total number of students in fall membership in grades kindergarten through five.
+At least one reading specialist employed by each local school board that employs a reading specialist shall have training in the

 identification of and the appropriate interventions, accommodations, and teaching techniques for students with dyslexia or a related disorder and shall serve as an advisor on dyslexia and related disorders.
 Such reading specialist shall have an understanding of the definition of dyslexia and a working knowledge of (i) techniques to help a student on the continuum of skills with dyslexia; (ii) dyslexia characteristics that may manifest at different ages and grade levels; (iii) the basic foundation of the keys to reading, including multisensory, explicit, systemic, and structured reading instruction; and (iv) appropriate interventions, accommodations, and assistive technology supports for students with dyslexia.

 To provide reading intervention services required by § 22.1-253.13:1, school divisions may employ reading specialists to provide the required reading intervention services.
 School divisions using the Early Reading Intervention Initiative funds in this manner shall employ only instructional personnel licensed by the Board of Education.